sahax1709/Music-Genre-Classification-with-KNN-Machine-Learning-Project-/readme.md

 + Genres: Blues, Classical, Country, Disco, Hip-hop, Jazz, Metal, Pop, Reggae, and Rock.
 + Audio files: 1,000 .wav files (100 files per genre).
 + File format: 30-second .wav files.
-+ Music Genre Classification using K-Nearest Neighbors (KNN)
++ Music Genre Classification using K-Nearest Neighbors (KNN).

 Link to the dataset on Kaggle : [GTZAN music genre classification dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

 ### 🎛️ Features Extraction
 Using the Librosa library, we extract several key features from each audio file:

-Model performance is evaluated based on accuracy and confusion matrix.
+Model performance is evaluated based on accuracy and confusion matrix:
 ### 📊 Results
 After training and testing, the KNN model achieves an accuracy of approximately X% (adjust based on your results) on the GTZAN dataset.
 The confusion matrix reveals performance across different genres, highlighting any specific challenges in classification.

 ### 🤝 Acknowledgments
 This project  is based on the GTZAN Dataset hosted on Kaggle.
 Special thanks to the contributors for making this dataset available for research and experimentation.